glucz/Software_lifecycle_profile/README.md

 The Perl scripts connect to the database and retrieve data for file processing in the required format.
 Please adjust the output folder as per your requirements.

+### Input Data
+* They are available in the similarly named folder

+This folder contains the data retrieved from the database by the retrieval scripts.
+Use this folder and files as input for the processing scripts

 ### Data Processing Scripts
 * They are available in the similarly named folder